 (ii) Calculate the current through the 24W resistor.
 You are advised to show clearly how you get your answer.

-(iii) A piece of wire of negligible resistance is connected between the points X and Y. Calculate the current that flows through the 24W resistor.
+(iii) A piece of wire of negligible resistance is connected between points X and Y. Calculate the current that flows through the 24W resistor.
 You are advised to show clearly how you get your answer.
-Current = ________________ A .
+Current = ________________ A.

-12] Complete the circuit diagram below by adding an ammeter, a voltmeter and a device which will allow a pupil to investigate how the current passing through a particular component changes as the voltage across it is varied.
+12] Complete the circuit diagram below by adding an ammeter, a voltmeter, and a device that will allow a pupil to investigate how the current passing through a particular component changes as the voltage across it is varied.

 13] The resistance of a piece of wire depends on its length and its cross-sectional area.